Automotive Mechanic: Education & Career Requirements

 - Recently Updated

-Automotive repair courses are available in fully online or hybrid format.
-Due to the hands-on technical nature of...
+Online courses for automotive mechanics may be available fully online or in hybrid format.
+Due to the hands-on technical nature...

-Honda Automotive Mechanics, formally know as Honda Factory-Trained Technicians, work exclusively on Honda-manufactured...
+Honda Automotive Mechanics, formally known as Honda Factory-Trained Technicians, work exclusively on Honda-manufactured...

 - Bachelor's in Computer Repair Technology: Program Summary